grafana/mimir/docs/sources/guides/query-sharding.md

 query workload's parallelism as a whole.

-To get the ratio of queries which are shardable: queries the following PromQL query can be used.
+To get the ratio of queries which are shardable:
+The following PromQL query can be used.
 A value of 1.0 would mean all queries are shardable wh:

 ```promql
 sum(rate(cortex_frontend_query_sharding_rewrites_succeeded_total[$__rate_interval])) /